If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 7. Stumptown Coffee – Holler Mountain

-A true crowd-pleaser.
-Holler Mountain blends Central and South American beans along with East African coffee for a creamy, caramel base with just a hint of citrus brightness.
+Holler Mountain blends Central and South American beans with East African coffee for a creamy, caramel base that has just a hint of citrus brightness.

 It’s an ideal choice if you want a bit more body and comfort from your pour over, and don't want to fuss too much with dialing in flavors.